PoCInnovation/SmartVote/README.md

 #### Credit

-Project followed by Quentin Fringhian, and managed by Thom ChevalDe3 and Lukas GrilledFour.
+Project followed by Quentin Fringhian, and managed by Tom Chauveau and Luca Georges Francois.